CHAPTER 12

 ________________________________________________

-Note: There is nothing wrong with healthy diversions and activities which may serve to rest the mind from the pressures and problems of life.
+Please note: There is nothing wrong with healthy diversions and activities which may serve to rest the mind from the pressures and problems of life.
 Everyone needs this.
-The danger is when people repeatedly refuse to face reality in the right way and they use such diversions as an escape from their responsibilities before God and man in this world.
+There is nothing wrong with healthy recreation which may involve music, entertainment, sports, reading, outdoor activities and searching the Internet.
+The danger comes when people repeatedly refuse to face reality in the right way and they use such diversions as an escape from their responsibilities before God and man in this world.
 Did Jesus teach that "escapism" was the real answer for the believer (John 17:15)? _______

 Realistic But Wrong Solutions

-There are others who realistically face the crisis--they see the problems and they recognize how serious these problems really are!
-They see the storm coming end they want to do something about it.
+There are others who realistically face the coming crisis--they see the problems and they recognize how serious these problems really are.
+They see the storm coming and they want to do something about it.
 They do not want to escape into an imaginary dream world.
-They want to SURVIVE!
+They want to survive.
 They want to conquer the crisis.
-Here are two ways that have been suggested for SURVIVAL:
+Here are two ways that have been suggested for survival:

 1) The Squirrel Method

 Squirrels gather and store up nuts and other provisions for the difficult days ahead.
-In much the same way, there are some people who are storing up can goods and other necessary items so that they will survive when the disaster strikes.
-After all, 10,000 cans of peas should go a long way!
-This method is also called hoarding (having a hidden supply or fund stored up).
+In much the same way, there are some people who store up water, canned goods and other necessary items so that they will survive when the disaster strikes.
+Some people carry this to an extreme and have large storage rooms in their houses that are filled with cans and provisions.
+They have a large supply of emergency items so that when the crisis comes they are ready for it and able to survive for a long time.

 2) The Bobcat Method

-Bobcats (also called Wildcats) inhabit the United States but they are rarely seen.
-They stay away from population, people and problems.
+Bobcats (also called Wildcats) inhabit the United States, but they are rarely seen.
+They shy away from population centers and from people and problems.
 They prefer to live alone, undisturbed by modern day society.
 They love to live in the wilderness!

 Similarly there are some people who have headed for the wilderness, seeking to survive alone, without any help from modern society.
 Instead of depending on trucks or supermarkets, they depend on their own farming and hunting.
 For transportation, they merely walk or go on horseback as did the early pioneers.
 For energy they burn wood.
 Their desire is to return to the "simple life" and to become self-sufficient.
 They want to be able to live and function without being dependent upon outside help.
 They want to be isolated and completely independent from society and its many problems.